gbrennon/alignerr_foo_project/README.md

 ## Project Rules

-Before setup read all files into `docs/` directory
+Before setup read all files inside `docs/` directory.
+They will be the rules you should follow before applying prompt understands.
+This is going to be a typescript project.
+NPM will manage dependencies
+Use `npm install <package>` to add new dependencies.

 ## License